Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution and Feedback: The properties of star-forming galaxies detected by SPIRE

 In this context, the interpretation of full SPIRE sample changes dramatically.
 While in color-magnitude and color-stellar-mass space a large fraction of SPIRE-detected galaxies had colors consistent with the red sequence or green valley ($30$\%), this effect is largely gone in the CCD.
 The galaxies of the full SPIRE sample have colors that place them on the star-forming sequence (i.e., below the dividing line), with only 8.0\%, 5.5\%, 6.5\%, and 0\% of SPIRE-detected galaxies having colors consistent with the quiescent part of this diagram in the $0<z\le0.5$, $0.5<z\le1$, $1<z\le2$, and $2<z\le4$ bins, respectively.
 This is in contrast to the SPIRE-undetected sample, in which 41.3\%, 34.0\%, 26.8\%, and 3.8\% of the galaxies have colors consistent with quiescent galaxies in the same bins, respectively.
 Transition galaxies are also more apparent in this diagram, as galaxies between the quiescent region and the star-forming sequence are there as a result of either age or metallicity effects.
 While there still remains a small fraction of galaxies that appear to be undergoing a transition, especially in the redshift range $0.5<z\le2$, the main conclusion from this diagnostic is that $\sim95$\% of the galaxies in the full SPIRE sample have colors consistent with star-forming galaxies once extinction effects are minimized.

-\subsection{The Star Forming ``Main Sequence"}
+\subsection{The star forming main sequence}

-In this section we consider $L_{TIR}$ limited sub-samples of the full SPIRE sample in the same four redshift bins as were used in the previous section.
-These $L_{TIR}$ cuts, which are shown in the right panel of Fig. \ref{fig:totlum}, allow us to consider sub-samples which are volume limited, such that the effects of Malmquist bias are minimized.
+In this section we consider $L_{TIR}$ limited subsamples of the full SPIRE sample in the same four redshift bins as were used in the previous section.
+These $L_{TIR}$ cuts, which are shown in the right panel of Fig. \ref{fig:totlum}, allow us to consider subsamples which are volume limited, such that the effects of Malmquist bias are minimized.
 This is essential for the study that follows.
-Plotted in the left panel of Fig. \ref{fig:SFRnSSFRvsmass} are the stellar masses and TIR SFRs of the volume-limited full SPIRE sample in four redshift bins.
-It is necessary for this analysis, due to the method in which SFRs are calculated and the comparisons that will be made, to convert stellar masses coming from the SED fitting, which were derived with a Chabrier IMF, to those derived with a Salpeter IMF for the remainder of this section.
-This is done using the relation of Ilbert et al.\ (2010).
+Plotted in the left panel of Fig. \ref{fig:SFRnSSFRvsmass} are the stellar masses and TIR $\mathcal{SFR}$s of the volume-limited full SPIRE sample in four redshift bins.
+Due to the method in which $\mathcal{SFR}$s are calculated, SED-fit stellar masses are converted from a Chabrier IMF to a Salpeter IMF for the remainder of this section using the relation of Ilbert et al.\ (2010).
 One of the most striking features of the left panel of Fig. \ref{fig:SFRnSSFRvsmass} plot is the high rate of star formation observed in galaxies hosting AGN relative to SPIRE-detected galaxies where no AGN is observed, a subject which will be covered extensively in \S\ref{sbstrength}.
-In this section, we make no distinction between galaxies hosting a powerful AGN and those without an active nuclei, and instead consider the question: is there a relationship between stellar mass and SFR in the volume-limited SPIRE sample, and, if so, does that relationship evolve as a function of redshift?
+In this section, we make no distinction between galaxies hosting a powerful AGN and those without an active nuclei, and instead consider the question: is there a relationship between stellar mass and $\mathcal{SFR}$ in the volume-limited SPIRE sample, and, if so, does that relationship evolve as a function of redshift?